-We have extended our 1872-2004 HMF time series [Svalgaard and Cliver, 2005] to the years 1835-2009 [Figure 10].
+[29] We have extended our 1872-2004 HMF time series [Svalgaard and Cliver, 2005] to the years 1835-2009 (Figure 10).
 The 1835-1871 interval is based on Bartels' u-measure, which he extended from 1871 back to 1835 using Wolf's [1884] Declination index based on several European stations and Moos' [1910] Summed Ranges from Colaba.
 The 1872-2009 interval is based on the IDV-index, with significantly more data for the early years (1872-1910).
 The forward extension of the HMF series through 2009 is important because the years 2007-2009 witnessed the lowest annual averages of IDV during the space age.
 For the time of overlap between the re-evaluated IDV-index (IDV09) and IDV05, the difference is very small, testifying to the robustness of the index.

-A comparison of IDV09-based HMF strength with those obtained by other investigators using various combinations and permutations of geomagnetic indices revealed a pleasing agreement [Figure 11] in what had been previously a contentious field of research [Figures 12 and 13].
+[30] A comparison of IDV09-based HMF strength with those obtained by other investigators using various combinations and permutations of geomagnetic indices revealed a pleasing agreement (Figure 11) in what had been previously a contentious field of research (Figures 12 and 13).
 The technique proposed by Svalgaard et al. [2003] and adopted by Rouillard et al. [2007] to use indices with different dependencies on B and V to separate these variables has proven out and allowed the vast storehouse of hourly and daily data to be brought to bear.
-In particular, the B values deduced and cross-checked [Le Sager and Svalgaard, 2004] by this method have substantiated the approach made possible by the IDV-index as well as, as we suggested in Svalgaard and Cliver [2005] and have confirmed here, the negative component of the $D{st}$ -index [Figure 9].
-We conclude that the long-term variation of heliospheric B is firmly constrained during the time for which it is 302 based on hourly values of H, and that current values at the solar minimum between cycles 303 23 and 24 are back to where they were 108 years ago at the solar minimum between cycles 13 and 14.
-304 Although the recent reconstruction of B based on Be data [Steinhilber et al., 2010] 305 306 generally agrees well with the geomagnetic-based reconstruction there is disagreement 307 for the decade just prior to 1900 [Figure 14].
-Further examination of these years is critical because they present the only example during the 175 year interval of geomagnetic-based 308 309 B where the floor [Svalgaard and Cliver, 2007a] in the solar wind is challenged by 310 Steinhilber et al [2010], a challenge not supported by the geomagnetic evidence [Figure 311 15].
+In particular, the B values deduced and cross-checked [Le Sager and Svalgaard, 2004] by this method have substantiated the approach made possible by the IDV-index as well as, as Svalgaard and Cliver [2005] suggested and has confirmed here, the negative component of the D{st} -index (Figure 9).
+We conclude that the long-term variation of heliospheric B is firmly constrained during the time for which it is based on hourly values of H, and that current values at the solar minimum between cycles 23 and 24 are back to where they were 108 years ago at the solar minimum between cycles 13 and 14.

+[31] Although the recent reconstruction of B based on 10Be data [Steinhilber et al., 2010] generally agrees well with the geomagnetic-based reconstruction there is disagreement for the decade just prior to 1900 (Figure 14).
+Further examination of these years is critical because they present the only example during the 175 year interval of geomagnetic-based B where the floor [Svalgaard and Cliver, 2007a] in the solar wind is challenged by Steinhilber et al. [2010], a challenge not supported by the geomagnetic evidence (Figure 15).